anishathalye/gavel/README.md

 Gavel was originally built for HackMIT and first used at HackMIT 2015.
 It has been used by [dozens][users] of other events since then.

+**If you use Gavel for your event, please add yourself to [this list][users]!
+It only takes a minute, and knowing that Gavel is helping real events helps keep us going <3**

 [![Join the chat at https://gitter.im/anishathalye/gavel](https://badges.gitter.im/anishathalye/gavel.svg)](https://gitter.im/anishathalye/gavel?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Demo